trading-card-game/magic-the-gathering-database/README.md

 ## Thank You

 A special thank you goes to [docker-mysql-mtg](https://github.com/CallMeHK/docker-mysql-mtg) which this project has been inspired of.
+Also, i do want to say thank you to [MTGJSON](https://mtgjson.com) for maintaining and providing the data source of this project.

 ## Other Projects